transparency-dev/trillian-tessera/storage/mysql/DESIGN.md

 Sequence & integrate (DB integration starts here):

 1. Takes a batch of entries to sequence and integrate
-1. Starts a transaction, which first takes a write lock on the checkpoint row to ensure that:
+1. Starts a transaction, which first takes a write lock on the `TreeState`` row to ensure that:
    1. No other processes will be competing with this work.
-   1. That the next index to sequence is known (this is the same as the current checkpoint size)
+   1. That the next index to sequence is known (this is the same as the current tree size)
 1. Update the required TiledLeaves rows
-1. Perform an integration operation to update the Merkle tree, updating/adding Subtree rows as needed, and eventually updating the Checkpoint row
+1. Perform an integration operation to update the Merkle tree, updating/adding Subtree rows as needed, and eventually updating the `TreeState` row
 1. Commit the transaction
+1. Checkpoints representing the latest state of the tree are published at the configured interval.

 ## Costs